A Complete Guide to Email Marketing for Retailers

 Let’s say you sent an email saying that you are offering free shipping, a user discount at checkout, or a free trial.
 You can bet that people will be swarming into your digital store!
 Applying these simple tricks in e-commerce email Marketing can help you develop a two-way relationship with customers.

 Keep in mind that you simply want your email recipients’ attention.
 So, do it right, and don’t be too pushy.

-Order confirmation emails have around a 70% open rate, and 64% find these emails valuable.
+Order confirmation emails have a high open-rate; most people find these emails valuable.
 It can be an automated email that notifies customers that their order has been placed.
 You can also add what facilities they will be getting within the subscription confirmation emails.